Chart Color Schemes

 Forest Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Forest Hill's population has a high level of cultural diversity, with 43.8% born overseas and 44.3% speaking a language other than English at home.
-Christianity is the predominant religion in Forest Hill, accounting for 43.9% of its population.
-Notably, Buddhism is more prevalent in Forest Hill at 7.3%, compared to None% across Greater Melbourne.
+Forest Hill has a high level of cultural diversity, with 43.8% of its population born overseas and 44.3% speaking a language other than English at home.
+Christianity is the main religion in Forest Hill, comprising 43.9% of the population.
+Buddhism is notably overrepresented, making up 7.3% compared to None% across Greater Melbourne.

 Frequently Asked Questions - Diversity